A relative homology criterion of smoothness: Relative global dimension and smoothness

 It is natural to inquire whether the finiteness of $\gd(A,B)$ implies that the $B$-algebra $A$ is smooth.
 Notably, there are well-known counterexamples in the case where $B=k$ and $k$ is a non-perfect field.
 Indeed, let $k=\mathbb{F}_p(t)$ be a transcendental extension of the finite field $\mathbb{F}_p$, the $k$-algebra $A=k[x]/(x^p-t)$ has global dimension zero (being a field) but it is not a smooth $k$-algebra (because $A\otimes_k A$ is a local ring with nilpotent element $(x\otimes1-1\otimes x)$, hence has infinite global dimension).
 This underscores the need for additional conditions on $B$ to ensure the validity of the claim.
 Below we provide some sufficient conditions on $B$ under which the question holds true.

 \begin{theorem} Let $k$ be a perfect field, and let $B$ be a finitely generated $k$-algebra.
 Suppose that $A$ is a flat $B$-algebra, essentially of finite type.
-If $\mathrm{gd}(A,B)$ is finite, then $A$ is $B$-smooth. \end{theorem}
+If $\gd(A,B)$ is finite, then $A$ is a smooth $B$-algebra. \end{theorem}

 \begin{proof}

 Using the fiberwise criterion of smoothness and the fact that smoothness is local on the target (meaning that it is sufficient to check it for closed points, see \cite[\href{https://stacks.math.columbia.edu/tag/02G1}{Tag 02G1}]{stacks-project} and \cite[Proposition 6.15]{Gor}), we prove that: \begin{itemize} \item[$(1)$] $\gd(A\otimes_B k(\mathfrak{m}))$ is finite, \item[$(2)$] $k(\mathfrak{m})$ is a perfect field, \end{itemize} for every maximal ideal $\mathfrak{m}$ in $B$.
 Item $(2)$ is a direct consequence of the general Nullstellensatz theorem as stated in \cite[Theorem 5.6.7]{Found-Comm}, and the fact that algebraic extensions of a perfect field are also perfect.
 To prove $(1)$, we consider an $A\otimes k(\mathfrak{m})$-module $M$ treated as an $A$-module, and take the standard $(A,B)$-projective resolution of $M$: